ni/webvi-examples/EmbedWebVIIntoContent/Readme.md

 ## Hosting on the NI Web Server
 1. Open `C:\Program Files\National Instruments\Shared\Web Server\htdocs` and create directory; for example `webvi-example`.
 2. Copy the `EmbedWebVIIntoContent` directory into the `htdoc\webvi-example` directory.
 3. Open a web browser and navigate to `http://localhost:9090/webvi-example/index.html`.

-## Published Example
-You can find the fully assembled and hosted web application on [Github Pages](https://ni.github.io/webvi-examples/EmbedWebVIIntoContent)

 # Details
 The following sections describe how the static web page was built including including how parts of the WebVI are pulled into the page.